pkallberg/help.nitrous.io/_posts/2013-07-24-memcachier.md

 MemCachier manages and scales clusters of memcache servers so you can focus on your app.

 To get started, sign up with [MemCachier](http://memcachier.com/).
-You will need to select EC2 instance as well as a plan.

 ### Configuring Your App

-Create a new app and use the following settings for AWS:

-    security group id: box_host
-    owner_id: 643018315983
+Navigate to the [Caches](https://www.memcachier.com/caches) page, and create a new cache:

 ![memcachier-ec2-config](/images/articles/memcachier-ec2-config.png)

->Note: If you are using a free dev tier, only the US East and EU West regions are available.
-You may want to create a Nitrous box in the same region to see the best performance.
+>Note: Currently the US East and EU West regions are available.
+You will want to create a Nitrous box in the same region to see the best performance.

 ### Connecting Your App to MemCachier